AbhilashRN/Walrus/README.md

 ### Major Issues
 This project primarily focused on developing both mathematical and functional models of analysing a movie dataset.
 Hence, a major component in any project UI/UX was overlooked.
 The UI developed for this application is built on kivy and is standalone desktop application.
 Future improvements to be made include acquistion and processing of a larger dataset and developing an aesthetic User Interface.

+## About The Repository
+1) Bollywood-Data-master - given data
+2) CSV Files Created - modified data
+3) Notebooks - jupyter notebook with code to execute the above modules
+4) Scrpits - python scripts for the above modules
+5) ScritsDF - movie scripts used in emotion analyser
+6) Presentation and Video